Bronisław Kaper: Biography

 In 1959, Kaper composed most of the music for MGM's production of Green Mansions with Audrey Hepburn and Anthony Perkins, after MGM had asked Brazilian composer Heitor Villa-Lobos to write the score.
 Only some of Villa-Lobos' music was used in the film; much of the rest was later arranged as the secular cantata Forest of the Amazons, which Villa-Lobos recorded in stereophonic sound for United Artists Records with the Symphony of the Air.
+Kaper later explained that Villa-Lobos had originally been expected to contribute music to the film but was unwilling to undertake the practical work of scoring the picture.
+MGM consequently asked Kaper to compose the score while incorporating as much of Villa-Lobos' music as possible.
+Kaper recalled that he and Villa-Lobos had a difficult professional relationship because of the latter's reluctance to see his music adapted for the film.

 One of Kaper's last projects under his MGM contract was also his most ambitious: the big-budget 1962 remake of Mutiny on the Bounty starring Marlon Brando, for which he wrote epic seafaring melodies as well as native Polynesian music (Nominated for Academy Award for Best Musical Score).
 MGM had originally wanted composer Miklós Rózsa (who was known for lush epics) to score this remake, but Rózsa declined.
 The film's love theme "Love Song from Mutiny on the Bounty (Follow Me)" has found a place in the repertoire of popular Polynesian music and is occasionally performed for tourists at Luaus.
 Kaper's interest in melding exotic indigenous music with traditional styles continued in Lord Jim, where he introduced Western audiences to the unique sound of the southeast-Asian gamelan orchestra.
+For Lord Jim, Kaper undertook extensive research into Southeast Asian music.
+He traveled to Cambodia to hear local music and investigate suitable instruments, but found the practical difficulties of working directly with Cambodian musical groups considerable.
+After returning to the United States, he contacted Monty Hood, head of Ethnic Music at UCLA, and studied Indonesian gamelan instruments and performance techniques.
+He worked with musicians at UCLA and learned how to write for the instruments before incorporating elements of Balinese and Javanese music into the film's score.
+He later recalled that this experience required him to learn an unfamiliar system of orchestration and that he regarded the process as an important musical education.
 For television, Kaper composed the theme music and several scores for the Quinn Martin-produced series The F.B.I.
 In total, Kaper composed music for nearly 150 Hollywood films.